jayanthkodurkumar/doubtsFlow/README.md

 a) I get an error thrown with the exception ""NSInvalidArgumentException" error."

-b) I manually type the following to the info.plist file inside "ios/doubtflow/info.plist" at Line number 40 the following command to make it work.
+b) I manually type the following into the info.plist file inside "ios/doubtflow/info.plist" at Line number 40 the following command to make it work.

 ```
 <dict>